Preparation of Hair Beads and Hair Follicle Germs

 I have covered hair regeneration research by Yokohama University’s Dr. Junji Fukuda a few times in the past.
 He is highly respected in the world of hair loss research.

-Junji Fukuda: Preparation of Hair Follicle Germs
+Preparation of Hair Beads and Hair Follicle Germs

 Last month, Dr. Junji Fukuda and his team published a groundbreaking new study titled: “Preparation of hair beads and hair follicle germs for regenerative medicine“.
 The team managed to generate new hair follicles from stem cells in far higher quantities than ever before in mice.
 This news was widely covered, including in today’s Guardian newspaper.